-Setting the right pricing strategy for your eCommerce business is the first and foremost important step, but it’s far away from being simple.
+Setting the right pricing strategy for your eCommerce business is the first and foremost important step, but it’s far from simple.
 If you want to determine the best prices, it will require some time.
 That’s just the way it is, regardless of your experience level.

 Let’s jump into it!

-What is Pricing Strategy?
+What is a Pricing Strategy?

 Cost-based pricing is a strategy that involves setting prices based on the company’s costs.
 Usually, those costs include producing, distributing, and selling the product.
-This strategy is also called floor pricing since it’s the lowest price that companies can set and still profit.
+This strategy is also called floor pricing since it’s the lowest price companies can set and still profit.

 This strategy will push you to become better.
-You’ll need to develop higher quality products and to have outstanding customer service.
+You’ll need to develop higher quality products and have outstanding customer service.
 On the other hand, it will take time.

 All pricing strategies are two-edged swords.
 What some customers might see as a benefit, others can see as a disadvantage.
 Therefore, you must always keep in mind who is your targeted audience.
 They are your end goal, so your pricing strategy must always be aligned with customers’ needs.

 If you think all this is easier said than done and you’re starting to get lost, the right help is just around the corner.
 With Price2Spy’s 30-day free trial, you’ll see that running a successful business is not so difficult.

 How was your journey of finding the right pricing strategy?
 Share your experiences in the comments below.